genomic-medicine-sweden/jasen/docs/source/workflows/mycobacterium_tuberculosis.md

 ## Usage

+The workflow intended for analysis of species that are part of the *Mycobacterium tuberculosis* complex.

 ## Supported analysis

 The workflow includes the following analysis in addition to species prediction and various methods for assessing the sequencing quality,